maludee/dsp/05b-python_advanced.md

 ####Q2.
 Find how many different titles there are, and their frequencies:  Ex:  Assistant Professor, Professor

 >> 3 different titles: Assistant Professor, Associate Professor, and Professor.
+Their frequencies are 12, 12, 13 respectively.

 ####Q3.
 Search for email addresses and put them in a list.
 Print the list of email addresses.